Professional, respectful and supportive behaviour in physician training and practice

 - treating all other persons fairly and with dignity, courtesy and respect

 - not using offensive language or behaviour in the workplace

 - not engaging in any form of unlawful discrimination

-The Royal Australasian College of Physicians Support Program is a professional and confidential counselling service, available to all RACP Fellows and trainees, 24 hours, seven days per week.
+The Royal Australasian College of Physicians Support Program is a professional and confidential counselling service, available to all RACP Fellows and trainees.

 The program provides members with access to confidential counselling, coaching and support for workplace and personal issues.

 You can talk to your Converge International consultant about:

 - interpersonal conflict and tension